Contact Group (Balkans)

 The Contact Group is the name for an informal grouping of great powers that have a significant interest in policy developments in the Balkans (an International Contact Group).
 The Contact Group is composed of United States, United Kingdom, France, Germany, Italy, and Russia.

+History

-It was first created in response to the war and the crisis in Bosnia in the early 1990s.
+The Contact Group was first created in response to the war and the crisis in Bosnia in the early 1990s.
 The Contact Group includes four of the five Permanent Members of the UN Security Council and the countries that invest the heaviest in troops and involvement in the Balkans.
 Representatives of the EU Council, EU Presidency, European Commission and NATO generally attend Contact Group meetings.

 The Contact Group has taken a major interest in the UN-led process to determine the future political status of Kosovo (i.e., whether it should be independent or remain a part of Serbia).
 The Contact Group meets regularly with UN Special Envoy Martti Ahtisaari, who has been charged with running the future status process.